Skip to content

 • nginx + TLS in front; Danbyte not exposed directly on :8000.

-• Postgres/Redis bound to localhost (or firewalled).
+• Postgres / Redis bound to localhost (or firewalled).

 Variable Default Purpose

-DB_HOST 127.0.0.1 PostgreSQL host
+DB_HOST / DB_PORT 127.0.0.1 / 5432 PostgreSQL host / port

-DB_NAME danbyte Database name
+DB_NAME / DB_USER / DB_PASSWORD danbyte Database name / role / password

-ALLOWED_HOSTS localhost,127.0.0.1 Comma-separated.
-Set on a server / VPN host
+ALLOWED_HOSTS localhost,127.0.0.1 Comma-separated; set on a server

 DJANGO_SECRET_KEY dev-key-change-in-prod Required when DEBUG=False